Waiting for the Storm

 “Why not?”

-“Putting back the stone wakes an ancient creature called a Neyuk.”
+“Putting back the stone wakes an ancient creature called a Wikza.”

 We start walking toward shore.

-“When an image starts to bother me, I know that it’s time to find another stone.”
+“When a new image haunts me, I know it’s time to find another stone.”

 “I’ve never gone looking for a stone without finding one.”